GuckTubeYT/GTPSLauncher/README.md

 - Visual Basic 2010
 - If you have Visual Studio, You No Need to download Visual Basic 2010
 - No work with visual studio code (maybe, just try)
+## How to use
+1. Download GTPSLauncher
+2. Extract GTPSLauncher
+3. Open Folder GuckProject
+4. Open GuckProject.vbproj
+5. If Say "Dont Edit" Please dont edit
 ## Features
 - Turn ON/OFF Button
 - UP/DOWN Server Checker